SC4214/WorkflowManager/README.md

 ### Common Errors

-Project Creation may fail for multiple reasons.
+Phase Assignment may fail for multiple reasons.
 Here are some common errors and how to resolve them:
-- **Error: All fields are required**
+- **Error: Please enter a roll**
-  - Cause: One or more fields were left blank.
+  - Cause: The Role field has been left blank.
-  - Solution: Complete all fields and click "Submit".
+  - Solution: Enter a role in the Role field and click "Submit".
-- **Error: An project with that title already exists**
-  - Cause: The entered already exists for another project within the system.
+- **Please assign at least one worker**
+  - Cause: No user has been chosen to be assigned by moving them from the left to right column.
+  - Solution: Choose at least one user to assign to the phase, and move them
+    - Choose at least one user to assign to the phase, and move them from the left to right column using the arrow buttons.
+    - Click "Submit".
+- **One or more of the selected employees is already assigned to this phase**
+  - Cause: One of the users you are attempting to assign as already been asigned to this phase.
   - Solution:
-    - Choose a different name for the project.
+    - Remove the already assigned user from the right column.
+    - If you do not know which user is already assigned, assign users one at a time.